nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 Checking User Input Values for Web Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The user input values for Web applications are checked using :ref:`inject_form_interceptor`.
+The user input values for web applications are checked using :ref:`inject_form_interceptor`.
 For details, see :ref:`inject_form_interceptor`.

 To use Bean Validation with :ref:`inject_form_interceptor`, it must be defined in the component configuration file.